-When tuning or optimizing a turbocharged car, you'll sooner or later encounter the term diverter valve .
-This small but powerful component plays a vital role in the performance and protection of your engine.
+When tuning or optimizing a car with a turbo engine you will sooner or later come across the term diverter valve This small but powerful component plays a vital role in the performance and protection of your engine.
 But what exactly does a diverter valve do?

 What is a diverter valve?

-A diverter valve (also called a DV or blow-off valve) is a pressure control valve that's part of turbocharger and boost pressure system .
-When you release the accelerator, the throttle valve closes.
-The built-up turbo pressure then suddenly has no outlet – and that can damage the turbocharger.
+A diverter valve (also called DV or blow-off valve) is a pressure control valve that is part of the turbo and boost pressure system of a car.
+When you release the gas, the throttle valve closes.
+The built-up turbo pressure suddenly has no escape – and that can damage the turbo.

 The diverter valve ensures that the excess pressure is released quickly and in a controlled manner, usually back into the intake, so that the system does not build up overpressure and the turbo is not damaged.